rasmuserik/AppEdit/README.md

   - Apps shared within dev environment
   - Announce on various social medias
   - Video tutorials about using app-edit / developing with javascript
-- Business model to get
+- Business model
   - Dual-license infrastructure library: GPL/commercial
   - Paid workshops
   - Subscriptions:
     - Free Trial - only github-export to public GPL/MIT-licensed projects, and no config.xml for building cordova apps
     - Personal - for non-commercial projects only, allows you to export to private github projects, and with config.xml for phonegap build.
 Includes infrastructure non-GPL-license.
     - Professional - for commercial projects, includes infrastructure non-GPL-license.
+  - Maybe 50% subscription fee back to community/growth: bug bounties, (recursive) referral (for example identify via coupon for first month free, limit such as 100), competition-prices, contributor-prizes, ...